mattseabrook/mwautopub/README.md

 sudo mkdir /var/log/mwautopub && chown $UID:$UID /var/log/mwautopub/
 ```

-This file needs to be in the user's $HOME directory.

 #### .mwautopub

 Here is a sample configuration file to get you started.
 It contains only the bare minimum for a Technical Writer to get started using the tool to publish content.
 Be sure to check out the other features of `mwautpub` below, such as logging, proxy server support, debug/verbosity options, etc.